 Why do we need your data?

-- better understand some of the factors that influence pupil attainment and achievement
+better understand some of the factors that influence pupil attainment and achievement, target resources better.

-The collection, transfer, processing and sharing of ScotXed data is done in accordance with the Data Protection Act (1998).
-We also comply with the National Statistics Code of Practice requirements and other legalisation related to safeguarding the confidentiality of data.
-The Data Protection Act gives you the right to know how we will use your data.
+The collection, transfer, processing and sharing of ScotXed data is done in accordance with the GDPR.
+We also comply with the National Statistics Code of Practice requirements and other legislation related to safeguarding the confidentiality of data.
+GDPR gives you the right to know how we will use your data.
 This message can give only a brief description of how we use data.
 Fuller details of the uses of pupil data can be found on the ScotXed website (www.scotxed.net).

 SGEP works with a range of partners including Education Scotland and the Scottish Qualifications Authority.
 On occasion, we will make individual data available to partners and also academic institutions to carry out research and statistical analysis.
 In addition, we will provide our partners with information they need in order to fulfil their official responsibilities.
 Any sharing of data will be done under the strict control and prior agreement of the Data Access Panel in SGEP, which will ensure that no subject specific data will be made public as a result of the data sharing and that such data will not be used to take any actions in respect of an individual.

-If you have any concerns about ScotXed data collections you can email: email@example.com or write to The ScotXed Support Office, SGEP, Area 1B, Victoria Quay, Leith EH6 6QQ.
+If you have any concerns about the ScotXed data collections you can email: firstname.lastname@example.org or write to: The ScotXed Support Office, SEGP, Area 1B, Victoria Quay, Leith, EH6 6QQ.
 Alternative versions of this page are available, on request from the ScotXed Support Office, in other languages, audio tape, braille and large print.

 Want more information?

-Further details about ScotXed data exchanges are available on the ScotXed website www.scotxed.net
+Further details about ScotXed data exchanges are available on the ScotXed website, http://www.scotxed.net.